Eugene Von Bruenchenhein

+Eugene Von Bruenchenhein (July 31, 1910 – January 24, 1983) was an American self-taught artist from Milwaukee, Wisconsin.
+Over the course of fifty years, he produced an expansive oeuvre of poetry, photography, painting, drawing, and sculpture.

 Early life

-Edward Eugene Von Bruenchenhein was born on July 31, 1910 in Marinette, Wisconsin.
+Edward Eugene Von Bruenchenhein was born on July 31, 1910, in Marinette, Wisconsin.
 The second of three sons, Eugene was only seven years old when his mother, Clara Von Bruenchenhein died.
 Soon after his father, Edward, married Elizabeth “Bessie” Mosley, a schoolteacher.
 A woman of literary and artistic ambitions, Bessie “became a model of creativity and intellectual exploration for the young Eugene.”

 After graduating high school, Eugene worked for a florist and cultivated a growing collection of exotic plants and cacti at his father's home.
 His passion for horticulture would later be visible in his repeated use of floral motifs and leaf patterns.

-In 1939 he met the woman who would become his future wife and muse – Evelyn Kalka.
-She was 19, he was 29.
-In 1943 they married and Evelyn came to be known as “Marie,” a name she took on in honor of one of Eugene’s favorite aunts.
+In 1939, he met Evelyn Kalka (1920–1989), who would become his wife and muse.
+In 1943, they married and Evelyn came to be known as “Marie,” a name she took on in honor of one of Eugene’s favorite aunts.
 While Von Bruenchenhein worked at a bakery, he and Marie moved into his father’s former storefront at 514 South 94th Place.
 It was here that Eugene and Marie established an “all-encompassing” world of their own – a world where stages of exotic theaters were mounted, where everyday items fueled his creativity.
 For the next forty years, Von Bruenchenhein not only made his home the site of his artistic production, but also an integral part of his creative process.
 After his death, it stood as “a patchwork of pastel colors and applied architectural ornament,” which was “guarded by mask-like concrete monuments within lilac bushes on the periphery.”

 Photography

 Von Bruenchenhein began his prolific career as an amateur photographer.
 In the early 1940s, after setting up a darkroom in his bathroom, he started to photograph his wife, Marie, at home.
 Nevertheless, his photographs extended past the walls of their bedroom.
 Using leftover materials as backdrops and props, Von Bruenchenhein created transformative stages for Marie to pose on; he invited her to dress up in exotic costumes.
-Many of these portraits evoke the “pin up” girls of the 1950s.
+Many of these portraits evoke the "pin up" art popular in the 1940s and 50s.
 As the main object of attraction, Marie coyly confronts the viewer to question the relationship between photographer and subject, husband and wife, artist and muse.
 By the mid 1950s, these intimate shots had reached the thousands.